Advertiser Disclosure

 • You may be able to backtrack, but this is unconfirmed and generally not allowed.

-Now that you have an idea of the routing rules, let’s see how we can put this in practice.
+Now that you have an idea of the routing rules, let’s see how we can implement them.

 Let’s put some numbers to routes now.
-Here are some great example routes you can take:
+Here are great example routes you can take:

-These are just a few examples of ways you can build in additional value into your trip!
+These are just a few examples of ways you can build additional value into your trip!

-Hot Tip: Want some more inspiration for using Alaska miles?
-See our guide on the best ways to redeem Alaska miles.
+Hot Tip: Want more inspiration for using Alaska miles?
+Check out our guide on the best ways to redeem Alaska miles.

 Air Canada Aeroplan

 Enjoy direct aisle access and a lie-flat seat in business class on EVA Air with Air Canada Aeroplan’s generous stopover and open-jaw policy en route to your final destination!
-Image Credit: EVA Air
+Image Credit: Ehsan Haque

 We love Air Canada Aeroplan‘s generous routing rules when traveling round-trip with any long-haul itinerary on different continents.